fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 DNS changes may take some time to propagate, thus make sure to [verify the DNS records](#how-to-verify-dns-records).

-### Alternatively, getting a free domain name for testing?
+### Alternatively, how can one get a free domain name for testing?

 Domain names are costly, you might not have one, or not be interested at this time!
 For this reason, we're going to provide some hints on how to set up a free domain name for your server.